Use these methods to acquire loyal users for your app.

-Giving an environment to the user that shows the elements or offerings based on the user interest increases the user engagement.
+Giving an environment to the user that shows the elements or offerings based on the user interest increases user engagement.
 You can take help from the previous search and actions taken by the users on your app.
-Track the user behavior to know the interest and the other things that user might like.
-This will give an impression that your app care’s about the user.
-Moreover, the personalized push notifications tend to provide more conversion rate compared to the broadcasting messages.
-According to a report, the personalized message provides a 50% conversion rate compared to a broadcasting message that only provides 15% conversion rate.
+Track the user behavior to know the interest and the other things that the user might like.

 You can take the inspiration from Starbucks that offers discounts on the products by paying through its app.
 With this, the customers are more likely to use the Starbuck payment gateway to make the transaction.

 One of the most common reasons for a user to leave an app after some time is getting bored with it.
 This makes most of the apps victim of being the same and not improving its functionality.
 Regularly updating the app makes the user more excited about using the app and eventually helps in raising the user retention and engagement numbers.

 Even the most popular social media platforms like WhatsApp and Instagram regularly adds new features to their app.
 This is the most compelling method to keep the user engaged with your app.

 In order to know what you can improve in your app, you need to take care of a few things.
 You need to regularly catch up with the feedbacks, user behavior and monitor the analytics to know what app requires to keep the user's intact.